 We cannot give you the results of your test.
 We will send a report to the doctor who asked for the scan as soon as possible.
 CONSENT Although you consent for this treatment, you may at any time after that withdraw such consent.
 Please discuss this with your medical team.
 SOURCES OF INFORMATION British Nuclear Medicine Society (BNMS) IMPORTANT INFORMATION The information in this leaflet is for guidance purposes only and is not provided to replace professional clinical advice from a qualified practitioner.
 YOUR COMMENTS We are always interested to hear your views about our leaflets.
-If you have any comments, please contact the Patient Experience Team - Tel: 0300 131 4731 or email: esh-tr.patientexperience@nhs.net HAND HYGIENE The Trust is committed to maintaining a clean, safe environment.
+If you have any comments, please contact the Patient Experience Team - Tel: 0300 1314731 or email: esh-tr.patientexperience@nhs.net HAND HYGIENE The Trust is committed to maintaining a clean, safe environment.
 Hand hygiene is very important in controlling infection.
 Alcohol gel is widely available for staff use and at the entrance of each clinical area for visitors to clean their hands before and after entering.
 OTHER FORMATS If you require any of the Trust leaflets in alternative formats, such as large print or alternative languages, please contact the Equality and Human Rights Department.
-Tel: 0300 131 4434 Email: esh-tr.AccessibleInformation@nhs.net After reading this information are there any questions you would like to ask?
-Plemember of our team. ease list below and ask a Reference The following clinicians have been consulted and agreed this patient information: Dr Emma Owens, Consultant Radiologist, ESHT Dr David Sallomi, Consultant Radiologist, ESHT The directorate group that have agreed this patient information leaflet: Core Services Next review date: October 2024 Responsible clinician/author: Mr Christopher Salt, Nuclear Medicine Modality Manager © East Sussex Healthcare NHS Trust - www.esht.nhs.uk NUCLEAR MEDICINE BONE QUESTIONNAIRE
+Tel: 0300 131 4434 Email: esh-tr.AccessibleInformation@nhs.net After reading member of o on are there ar ny questions you would lik te to ask?
+Ple ease list belo w and ask a Reference The following clinicians have been consulted and agreed this patient information: Dr Emma Owens, Consultant Radiologist, ESHT, Dr David Sallomi, Consultant Radiologist, ESHT The directorate group that have agreed this patient information leaflet: Core Services Next review date: October 2024 Responsible clinician/author: Mr Christopher Salt, Nuclear Medicine Modality Manager © East Sussex Healthcare NHS Trust - www.esht.nhs.uk NUCLEAR MEDICINE BONE QUESTIONNAIRE